All Episodes

 Hi, Rush.

-And it's called psychopath, used to be called so I mean it's called sociopath, used to be called psychopath.
+And it's called psychopath, used to be called so, I mean, it's called sociopath, used to be called psychopath.

 The narcissism is, you know, it's off the charts.

-Now you are well what is your profession?
+Now, you are, what is your profession?

 Clinical social worker.